Limited Clients. Proven Results.

 Similar to all areas of the law, Ohio’s domestic violence laws use some special definitions.
 For Example:

-Call the Domestic Violence Defense Lawyers at Stiefvater Law to find out if we are currently taking on new clients.
+Call the Domestic Violence Defense Attorneys at Stiefvater Law to find out if we are currently taking on new clients.
 We are the Domestic Violence Defense Lawyers in Parkman, Ohio, 44021.

 Ohio Revised Code Section 2919.25 governs Domestic Violence.
 The following is an excerpt from that law: